sanisaha/JS-Margit/Session_1/task2.md

 // Display the string:
 // "Go To Helsinki Business College," they said.
 "It'll Will Be "Fun"," they said.

 `Go To Helsinki Business College," they said.
-"It'll Will Be "Fun"," they said.`
+"It'll Will Be "Fun"," they said. gdfgjdgjhgsdjgh`